top of page

 Photo by Karli Cadel

-In her theater work, Alison is known for her efforts to democratize heightened language and bring new audiences to classical works.
-She has adapted and directed the works of Harold Pinter and Seamus Heaney, and created and directed The Way Through Sorrow for the first ever fully virtual Rochester Fringe Festival.
-Alison has also directed readings of playwright Justin McDevitt's work for Poetic Theater Productions and the Fifth Avenue Theatre Festival.
+In her theater work, Alison is recognized for her efforts to democratize elevated language and attract new audiences to classical works.
+She has adapted and directed works by Harold Pinter and Seamus Heaney, and created and directed The Way Through Sorrow for the first fully virtual Rochester Fringe Festival.
+Alison has also directed readings of playwright Justin McDevitt's works for Poetic Theater Productions and the Fifth Avenue Theatre Festival.

-Other assistant credits include: The Knock, Ariadne auf Naxos (Cincinnati Opera); The Rake’s Progress, Le Nozze di Figaro, Vanessa, Così fan tutte, Street Scene (Mannes Opera); Hänsel und Gretel, L’incoronazione di Poppea (Berlin Opera Academy); The Echo Drift (Prototype Opera Festival).
+Selected assistant directing credits include: Idomeneo, Champion (Metropolitan Opera); The Knock, Ariadne auf Naxos (Cincinnati Opera); The Rake’s Progress, Le Nozze di Figaro, Vanessa, Così fan tutte, Street Scene (Mannes Opera); Hänsel und Gretel, L’incoronazione di Poppea (Berlin Opera Academy); The Echo Drift (Prototype Opera Festival).

-Alison Pogorelc received a Bachelor of Fine Arts in Theater, with a concentration in directing, as well as a minor in Literary Studies from The New School of Drama in New York City.
+Alison Pogorelc holds a Bachelor of Fine Arts in Theater, with a concentration in directing, and a minor in Literary Studies from The New School of Drama in New York City.
+She also earned an artist diploma in operatic stage direction from the University of Cincinnati, where she studied under Robin Guarino and Greg Eldridge.

 195.JPG